ucsd-ml-arts/generative-visual-shawheen-t-1/README.md

 ## Abstract

 The goal of this project was to create a DcGAN that would generate album artwork of from a respective decade (from the 50s to 00s).
 The choice of albums was inspired from the reference '1001 Albums to Listen to Before You Die.
 The album name were then roughly separated by decade and feed into an album cover scraping script included called get_albums.py which would grab the album cover of the desired resolution (ended up using 64x64) from the iTunes API.
 This collection albums was then used to train the Deep Convolutional GAN (DCGAN) to produce 'fake' album covers.
 Initially, the model was trained on individual decades but the results were beyond subpar so I then decided to train it on all the album covers at once, which still resulted in useless outputs.
+My guess is that due to low quantity of data, the network wasn't able to learn properly.
 The creative goal behind this project was to see if the network could pick up on certain color schemes and patterns present in album covers of each decade and stylistically recreate them.

-Include your abstract here.
-This should be one paragraph clearly describing your concept, method, and results.
-This should tell us what architecture/approach you used.
-Also describe your creative goals, and whether you were successful in achieving them.
-Also could describe future directions.

 ## Model/Data